nansencenter/sea_ice_type_cnn_training/README.md

 # Execute the tensorflow training
 After building the data, you can train the tensorflow model with those `.npz` files as the result of data building calculation.
-To do this, run the script `keras_script.py` by setting the address of output folder (which has been used with training mode) from pervious calcultion (data building) to the `outputpath` variable in the script.
+To do this, run the script `keras_script.py` by setting the address of output folder (which has been used with training mode) from pervious calculation (data building) to the `outputpath` variable in the script.

-> It is strongly recommend to read the link below before using this part of the code because everything (including the classes and script) is developed based on explantion of this web page: https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly
+> It is strongly recommend to read the link below before using this part of the code because everything (including the classes and script) is developed based on explanation of this web page: https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly

 If you want to run the training with scenes that are belong to a specific season of the year(spring,summer,etc), then you can set `beginning_day_of_year` and `ending_day_of_year` variable in the script in order to make use of the files that are only belong to the period of year between these two numbers.
-These two numbers are start and end day count from the begning of the year for reading data between them.
+These two numbers are start and end day count from the beginning of the year for reading data between them.

 Train the tensorflow can be done writing this command: